cesar-douady/open-lmake/README.md

 	- Even dependencies to non-existing files are kept, in case they appear (e.g. include path when compiling C/C++ files, PYTHONPATH when importing with python, etc.).
 - It is extremely fast:
 	- Everything is cached, in particular dependencies so that the discovery process is fully run once, then dependencies are adjusted at each run.
-	- Up-to-date analysis is based on CRC's rather than on date, so that when a target is remade identically to its previous content, dependents jobs are not remade.
+	- Up-to-date analysis is based on CRC's rather than on date, so that when a target is remade identically to its previous content, dependent jobs are not remade.
 	- All the internal engine is based on id's, strings are only used to import (e.g. when tracking dependencies) and export (e.g. for reports or job execution).
 - It is extremely memory efficient:
 	- Keeping the state of all dependencies is inherently very expensive.